xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 arithmetic ones.
 We'll see where it leads us.
 If it seems to be down the garden path, we can always backtrack to the earlier approach.

-For starters, we'll add the "addition-level" operators to Expression.
+For starters, we'll add the "addition-level" operators to `Expression`.
-That's easily done; first, modify the function IsAddop in unit Scanner to include two extra operators: `|` for "or," and `~` for "exclusive or":
+That's easily done; first, modify the function `IsAddop` in unit `Scanner` to include two extra operators: `|` for "or," and `~` for "exclusive or":